Share

 Loss Assessment coverage already includes a $10,000 coverage limit for building-code-related upgrades assessed by an HOA.
 Building Code Upgrade covers up to an additional $10,000 to help bring the condo unit up to current building code standards as repairs are made.

-Deductible Building Code upgrade is paid after your Building Property deductible is met.
+Deductible Building Code upgrade is paid after your customer's Building Property deductible is met.

 Once your customer's covered damage exceeds their Dwelling or Loss Assessment deductible, they could be eligible for payment for Building Code Upgrades, up to the coverage limit, to help bring their home up to current building code standards as repairs are made.